Education (ED)

 Spring Semester

-Third year students in the Early Childhood major spend twelve hours per week (two full days) in a preschool setting.
+Third-year students in the Early Childhood major spend twelve hours per week (two full days) in a preschool setting.
 This field experience allows students to apply concepts of curriculum development to lesson planning and implementation.
 Equates to nine months of work experience toward Department of Early Education and Care preschool teacher qualifications.

 This course meets the General Education Active Learning requirement.

-Corequisite: ED 3115.
+Corequisite: ED 3115

 Fall Semester

-Prerequisites: ED 2420, or permission of instructor.
+Pre- or corequisite: ED 4568 or permission of instructor

 ED 3700 - The Teaching of Reading - 3 credits